yaoman1324/yaoman1324.github.io/_posts/2021-09-27-why-meditate.md

 So it's safe to say that our minds take a beating just by living every day, even for those of us that are born into relatively good circumstances.
 And although it is generally standard practice to exercise so that our bodies can take the physical stressors from day-to-day life, it is not so common to do the same for our mental well-being.
 Part of this issue is cultural.
 Outside of meds and expensive therapy, the west has not had a long tradition of practices or rituals for our mental health.
 In fact, since the introduction of SSRIs in the 1970s, drug development for treating depression & anxiety has stalled.
 The drugs (like SSRIs) that exist have shown troubling signs that the effectiveness wanes over time.

 I believe Meditation, a practice developed in Asia over centuries, is part of the answer to promoting mental well-being.
 Of course, it is now gaining scientific recognition as well.
 That said, I don't want to oversell it.
 Meditation practice is one of the most challenging things I've ever done.
+It also works very gradually so it's hard to see all of its benefits immediately (especially in times of crisis).
 But it has been the most rewarding thing I've done in my life.

 Want to try Meditation?
 [Here are some resources](https://sho-kawano.github.io/2021/09/27/meditation-resources/).